 But then again, all of these instances are just a few out of many.
 You can read up on all the other instances of transphobia by Rowling over here at the GLAAD Accountability Project.
 It’s very well-documented with a lot of information, context and sources.

-Rowling recently stated, in response to people claiming she’s become like the villains in her books, that “people didn’t understand the books”.
-The Death Eaters are apparently transpeople, according to her.
-But the issue here lies in the fact that Death Eaters wanted to keep wizard spaces pure and wanted to exclude people that attained wizardry later on, like those whose bloodline is mixed.
+But the issue here lies in the fact that Death Eaters wanted to keep wizard spaces pure and wanted to exclude people who attained wizardry later on, like those whose bloodline is mixed.
 In essence, they’re the transphobes that don’t want transwomen in their spaces that weren’t assigned female at birth.
 Weird.
 It’s so weird.
 (Paragraph was added on March 17th: Source)

 Either way, since J.K.
 Rowling has a big platform that keeps perpetuating harmful stereotypes about transwomen on top of invalidating others under the guise of a “concerned” survivor, a lot of people are calling her out on her bigotry.
 Many people are against what she stands for and hence are against supporting her any further.